Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Acknowledgement

 \section{Acknowledgement}

+We thank the anonymous referee for detailed constructive comments that helped to improve our paper.
 The authors acknowledge support from an Indo-French CEFIPRA project (Project No.: 5804-1).
 CJJ thanks the DST, Government of India for support via a J.C.
 Bose fellowship (SB/S2/JCB-31/2014).
 This work makes use of the publicly available GalMer library of galaxy merger simulations which is a part of {\sc HORIZON} project (\href{http://www.projet-horizon.fr/rubrique3.html} {http://www.projet-horizon.fr/rubrique3.html}).